Flutterando/README-Template/README.md

 ## Usage

-Use the `BLANK_README.md` to get started.
-Copy it, modify it for your project and use the `EXAMPLE_README.md` to also guide you.
+Use the <a href=https://github.com/Flutterando/README-Template/blob/master/BLANK_README.md>`BLANK_README.md`</a> to get started.
+Copy it, modify it for your project and use the <a href=https://github.com/Flutterando/README-Template/blob/master/EXAMPLE_README.md>`EXAMPLE_README.md`</a> to also guide you.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>